 Development costs - Development costs are expensed as incurred, except in cases where development costs meet certain identifiable criteria for deferral.
-The Company has not capitalized any product development costs during the period.
+The Company has not yet capitalized any product development costs.

 Financial instruments - All financial assets are initially recorded at fair value and classified into one of four categories: held to maturity, available for sale, loans and receivable or at fair value through profit or loss ("FVTPL").
 All financial liabilities are initially recorded at fair value and classified as either FVTPL or other financial liabilities.
-Financial instruments comprise cash and cash equivalents, accounts receivable, accounts payable and finance lease obligations.
+Financial instruments comprise cash, accounts receivable, accounts payable and finance lease obligations.
 At initial recognition management has classified financial assets and liabilities as follows: